Student News

 Direct College Admissions Saves Time and Money

-For students, there are benefits as well.
 Applying to college can be a costly, time-consuming experience.
-Receiving a direct college admission invitation means no application fees for students.
+Receiving a direct college admission invitation means no college application fees for students.
 From a logistical standpoint, high school students can also save time.
 With direct college admission, they can focus more of their energy on senior year academics, extracurriculars, and events.

 Direct College Admissions Gives Students Confidence

-Finally, direct college admissions makes college a viable option for students that may not have believed they qualify.
-For students that haven’t applied to college because they were unsure of their admit chances, it may give them the headspace to consider the opportunity for themselves.
-At the same time, there are students who are completely daunted by the admissions process and choose not to participate.
-Receiving a direct college admission changes everything for them.
-All they have to do is commit.
+Finally, direct college admissions make college a viable option for students who may have yet to believe they qualify.
+For students who haven't applied to college because they are unsure of their academic achievements, it may give them the headspace to consider the opportunity for themselves.
+At the same time, some students are completely daunted by the admissions process and choose not to participate.
+Earning a direct college admission changes everything for them: All they have to do is commit.

 Direct College Admissions Increases Enrollment

-For colleges and universities, this admissions avenue can help to increase enrollment.
-It enables the colleges to determine how many students they can extend an admission invitation to versus waiting to see how many prospective students apply.
-It also helps colleges target certain students to diversify their student bodies.
-If there is a particular group of students that the college wishes to increase in enrollment, like top scholars or a specific racial or ethnic background, they can extend admissions invitations to those individuals only.
+This admissions avenue can help increase enrollment for colleges and universities.
+It enables colleges to determine how many students they can extend an admission invitation to rather than waiting to see how many prospective students apply.
+It also helps colleges target students to diversify their student bodies.
+If a particular group of students, like top scholars or those of a specific racial or ethnic background, the college wishes to increase enrollment, it can extend admissions invitations to only those individuals.

 Common App Direct Admission Program

-The Common App, which allows students to apply to over 1,000 participating colleges with one application, is also piloting a direct admission program.
+The Common App, which allows students to apply to over 1,000 participating colleges with one application, also engages in a direct admission program.
 In this case, students will be doing the work of completing the Common App; however, they may receive a direct admission decision from one of the participating colleges.
-As of now, only 14 colleges are participating in this program, and they are targeting students by GPA and location.
+More than 300,000 first-generation students from 28 states were offered direct admission via their Common App applications in 2023, according to U.S. News.
 Students who qualify will receive an email about the admission decision through the Common App.

-The future of direct college admissions remains to be seen.
-However, states like Idaho and the emergence of direct admission on Common App show that it’s a legitimate and successful way to enroll more students in college.
-Though college is not the ideal path for everyone after high school, direct admissions can give those students who wish to go to college, but are unsure for whatever reason, the nudge to pursue it.
+Niche also offers a direct admission program for high school seniors.
+Students create a free Niche profile.
+Colleges offer admission directly to seniors without them having to complete multiple college applications.
+More than 85 schools are part of the Niche direct admission program.
+The direct admission concept started in 2021, with only a handful of colleges participating.
+However, in states like Idaho, the emergence of direct admission on Common App, Concourse, and Niche and the increase in the number of colleges and universities participating show that it's a legitimate and successful way to enroll more students in college.
+Though college is not the ideal path for everyone after high school, direct admissions can give those students who wish to go to college but are unsure for whatever reason, the nudge to pursue it.

 You Might Also Like